tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Big companies document their design system on dedicated websites.
 For small companies, Notion or Storybook could be better solution.

+Any component in Figma can have a link to its external documentation.

+You can host the documentation in a figma file itself (together with the design system.)

 Sources: